 Lead with integrity as you develop the essential management skills necessary to excel in business and society with an MBA degree.
-Complement your MBA with a concentration in accounting, business analytics, cybersecurity, finance, IT management, strategic leadership, or supply chain management.
+Complement your MBA with a concentration in accounting, business analytics, cybersecurity, finance, healthcare analytics, IT management, marketing, strategic leadership, or supply chain management.

 Due to increasing and persistent cyber attacks, there is a demand for cybersecurity professionals with a deep understanding of the complexities in protecting and defending infrastructures and networks.
 UD's cybersecurity programs covers the critical topics facing organizations today, including data protection, legal and compliance, operational and strategic cybersecurity management, penetration testing, digital forensics, and cyber intelligence.

 The students gain the knowledge that can help them identify and measure financial risk, develop strategies to mitigate it, and assess a company’s financial strategy and decisions.
 The program equips professionals with an intensive education in investments, corporate finance, accounting, business analytics, ethics, and sustainability.

 As information technology continues to evolve and expand, IT professionals with both technical and management expertise will be highly sought after.
 Students will increase their technology and business aptitude as they prepare to become leaders in information technology.

 Looking for a specific degree?
 All of our graduate degree offerings can be found below.